riverfor/coding-challenge-tools/coding_challenge.md

 Prototype **one** of the following projects that is most suitable:

-1. SF Movies - Front-end
+1. CRUD application - Front-end
 2. Email Service - Back-end

-The UX/UI is totally up to you.
-If you like, get creative and add additional features a user might find useful!

 ### CRUD application - Front-end